Bolkestein directive: Approval and implementation

 The Directive, after being substantially amended from the original proposal, was adopted on 12 December 2006 by the Council and the European Parliament, and published on the Official Journal of the European Union on 27 December 2006 as the Directive 2006/123/EC.
 Therefore, the Directive on services in the internal market should have been completely implemented by the Member States by 28 December 2009.

 Although the final version did not include the "country of origin" principle, the Directive instead reminded Member States of the principle of free movement, while accepting inroads when free movement collides with other public interests.
 However, before making such inroads, authorities have to verify and recognize any protection already provided in the country of origin - under the mutual recognition principle, they need to take into account what takes place in other countries before proceeding.

 Implementation

 The Services Directive, which came into force on 28 December 2009, requires all EU Member States to establish web portals so that anyone who provides a service will have a "point of single contact" where they can find out what legal requirements they need to meet to operate in the country in question.
 Service providers can also use the web portals to apply for any licence or permit they need.

-The Directive should make it easier for EU service providers to operate in any other EU Member State.
+The Directive aimed to make it easier for EU service providers to operate in any other EU Member State.
 The UK's Department for Business, Innovation and Skills (Services Directive implementation team), working with marketing consultants, created the EUGO brand for use on point-of-single-contact portals across Europe.

+On 17 November 2016 the European Commission identified nine Member States who it claimed had retained restrictive professional practices which did not comply with the directive.